case study 01

 Gathering insights through competitor analysis, user feedback, and persona development.

-To uncover opportunities for improvement and align with industry best practices, I conducted a competitor audit of four wellness platforms: Classpass, Alo Moves, and Glo.
-Each offers distinct strengths in class booking, personalization, and user engagement—making them strong benchmarks for evaluating the Mindbody app’s current experience.
-Using a UX-focused lens, I assessed each platform through a feature comparison matrix, examining usability, personalization, content quality, and engagement strategies.
-This analysis revealed experience gaps in Mindbody and highlighted actionable opportunities for thoughtful, user-centered design enhancements.
+To uncover strategic opportunities for improving the MINDBODY experience, I conducted a competitive audit of three wellness platforms: ClassPass, Alo Moves, and Glo.
+Each offers distinct strengths in class discovery, personalization, and user engagement—making them valuable benchmarks for evaluating MINDBODY’s current UX.
+Using a feature comparison matrix, I evaluated each platform’s onboarding flow, usability, content delivery, and engagement strategies.
+This analysis surfaced key gaps in the MINDBODY experience, particularly around personalization, emotional tone, and intuitive navigation.

 Users of the Mindbody app expressed frustration with its complexity and poor usability.
 They reported challenges in accessing schedules, integrating them with personal calendars, and finding classes through the search function—especially at specific gyms.
 Booking was complicated due to inconsistent schedules and pricing, while tracking workouts was limited to the current month.
 Many users also experienced disappearing passes and inadequate customer support, underscoring the need for substantial improvements in usability and functionality.